RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/Automated Data and Lead Generators/README.md

 These functions allow users to **integrate third-party data buyer detection into their own workflows**,
 without needing to manually run the full notebooks.

-See the `data_buyer_toolkit` folder for installation instructions and usage examples.
+See the `data_demand_mapper` folder for installation instructions and usage examples.